adrybakov/rad-tools/docs/source/user-guide/identify-wannier-centres.rst

 the point between the atom`s pair.

-Use :ref:`--span <identify-wannier-centres_span>` option to increase the distance tolerance for the search.
+Use :ref:`--span <identify-wannier-centres_span>` option to increase the distance span for the search.

+* If the centre is associated with some atom then ``-> atom`` will appear in the output file.

+* If the centre is associated with some centre point between two atoms then ``-> atom1-atom2`` will appear in the output file.

-If the centre is unidentified at the end the "None" will appear in the output file and additional information will be present in the console.
+* If the centre is unidentified then ``-> None`` will appear in the output file and additional information will be present in the console.

+* If the centre is equally close to the atom and to the point between two atoms then ``-> atom or atom1-atom2`` will appear in the output file (tolerance :math:`10^{-5}`).

 Usage example
 =============